anguloco/anguloco/README.md

 - 🔭 I’m currently working on freelance Projects
 - 🤔 I’m currently learning TypeScript ⚡ ...
 - 💬 Drop me a message ...
-- 📫 How to reach me: Angulo.co
+- 📫 How to reach me: https://Angulo.co
-- 😄 Fun fact:  Llamas are smart...
+- 😄 Fun fact: Llamas are the camel's hippie cousins.
 <!--
 **anguloco/anguloco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.